jfreeze/ex_ncurses/README.md

 ExNcurses is a Nif that you can add to your project and monitor keyboard inputs one character at a time.

-Note, however, in order for this to work, programs must be compiled with <code>'mix escript.build'</code>.

 Testing ncurses inside an 'iex -S mix' console will fail to work after a few keystrokes.

 ## Usage

-For usage, you can look at the example code in demo.ex, or check out the QuickieSynth sample project (@elixirsips) where we show a version using ExNcurses.
+For usage, you can look at the code in the `examples` directory or check out the QuickieSynth sample project (@elixirsips) where we show a version using ExNcurses.